 - If you do not remit your source deductions and employer shares of CPP and EI, the CRA can take action against you.

-How to make your CRA remittance payments easy
+How to make your Canada Revenue Agency remittance payments easy

-There are several ways to submit a payment to the CRA, but some are more convenient than others.
-The CRA has, in recent years, added a few new ways to make payments, which helps to make sure that your payment arrives on time.
+There are several ways to make a payment (pay remittance) to the CRA, but some are more convenient than others.
+The CRA has, in recent years, added a few new ways to make payments, which helps to make sure that your payment arrives before the due date.

 Did you make a mistake?
 Here’s how you fix it.